denisa/clq/README.md

 ```
 A _simple_ query returns the value of a single field.
 It is not formatted.

 A _complex_ query returns all the values of the selected object.
-The object is formatted accoring to the value of `-output` option.
-If the query ends with a "/", it also returns the values child elements.
+The object is formatted according to the value of the `-output` option.
+If the query ends with a "/", it also returns the child elements.
 If the selector is missing, the query returns a collection of objects.

 For the sample changelog
 ```